Digital Transformation in Indian Legal Sector

 6. National Service and Tracking of Electronic Processes (NSTEP)

 NSTEP is another innovative part of e-courts.
 It is a collaboration between case information software, web portal, and mobile application.
-It is a system for transmission of the process from one location to another regarding delays in process serving, particularly the processes which are beyond jurisdiction.
+It is a system for transmission of the process from one location to another regarding delays in process serving, particularly the processes that are beyond jurisdiction.

 7. Live Streaming of Court Proceedings